Setting catalog generation options

 This topic includes the following sections:

-In addition to the options you set at the command line for dbcreate or in the Generate System Catalog window of DBA, you can specify some system catalog generation options by setting environment variables and S/DE Repository options.
+In addition to the options you set at the command line for dbcreate or in the Generate System Catalog window of DBA, you can specify some system catalog generation options by setting environment variables and Synergy/DE Repository options.
 You are not required to set these, but if you use any of the environment variables documented here, you must set them in the environment.
 We recommend creating a batch file, shell script, or DCL command file, setting the environment variables in this file, and then running the file before using dbcreate or the DBA program.

 For information on system catalog generation settings for dbcreate or DBA, see dbcreate utility and Using DBA to generate a system catalog with level-based users.
 See Setting runtime data access options for information on options that affect the way xfODBC behaves as it accesses data, including more settings that determine how the xfODBC driver interprets data.